 Los Angeles is the University’s home on the West Coast.
 From the SULA Semester to week-long trips to LA’s entertainment and media empires, students get an intense, unvarnished look at what it takes to succeed in their chosen field.

 Study Abroad Campuses

-SU Abroad offers unforgettable learning opportunities in 60 countries and operates overseas centers in Beijing, China; Central Europe; Florence, Italy; Hong Kong, China; Istanbul, Turkey; London, England; Madrid, Spain; Santiago, Chile; and Strasbourg, France.
+Syracuse Abroad offers unforgettable learning opportunities in 60 countries and operates overseas centers in Central Europe; Florence, Italy; Hong Kong, China; London, England; Madrid, Spain; Santiago, Chile and Strasbourg, France.